-After a confidential investigation, if disciplinary counsel believes there is evidence of an ethical violation or lawyer's disability, disciplinary counsel may refer a matter to a review committee of the Disciplinary Board.
+After a confidential investigation, if disciplinary counsel believes there is evidence of an ethical violation or a lawyer's disability, disciplinary counsel may refer a matter to a review committee of the Disciplinary Board.
 Among other things, a review committee may dismiss the matter, order further investigation, or order a hearing.
 Disciplinary counsel may divert less serious matters to rehabilitative programs.

 Disciplinary hearings are public.
 Volunteer hearing officers conduct the hearings.
 The Disciplinary Board considers appeals from hearing officer decisions.
 Disciplinary actions include admonition, reprimand, suspension up to three years, disbarment, probation, and restitution.
-The Disciplinary Board and Supreme Court review all cases involving suspension or disbarment.
+The Disciplinary Board and state Supreme Court review all cases involving suspension or disbarment.

-To speak with Professional Responsibility Counsel about ethics issues, Washington lawyers can call the Ethics Line (206-727-8284 or 800-945-WSBA, ext.
+To speak with professional responsibility counsel about ethics issues, Washington lawyers can call the Ethics Line (206-727-8284 or 800-945-WSBA, ext.
 8284).

-For trust account questions, our booklet Managing Client Trust Accounts may be helpful.
+For trust account questions, our booklet, Managing Client Trust Accounts, may be helpful.

 Procedures for the lawyer discipline system